Skip to Content

 Winterize!

-To drain your standard RV water heater tank, you’ll simply pull the drain plug (Atwood/Dometic) or anode rod (Suburban), open the over-pressure relief valve, and allow the tank to drain.
+To drain your standard RV water heater tank, you’ll simply pull the drain plug (Atwood/Dometic) or anode rod (Suburban), open the over-pressure relief valve, turn all faucets on to full hot, and allow the tank to drain.

 Note that there’ll be a small amount of water left in the bottom of the tank, but that won’t be a problem.
 As long as there’s plenty of room in the tank for it to expand as it freezes, it won’t cause damage to your tank.